Charlie Blackmon Player Props: Rockies vs. Giants

 Charlie Blackmon At The Plate

-- Blackmon has 13 doubles, two triples, five home runs and 20 walks while hitting .276.
+- Blackmon is hitting .274 with 14 doubles, two triples, five home runs and 20 walks.

-- Among qualified hitters in MLB play, his batting average ranks 46th, his on-base percentage ranks 39th, and he is 77th in the league in slugging.
+- Among qualified hitters, he ranks 46th in batting average, while his on-base percentage ranks 40th and he is 78th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.